Black hole initial data by numerical integration of the parabolic-hyperbolic form of the constraints: The theoretical background

 \subsection{The parabolic--hyperbolic form of the constraints}

 Recall first that{, in the vacuum case,} the initial data consists of a Riemannian metric $h_{ij}$ and a symmetric tensor field $K_{ij}$, both given on a three-dimensional manifold $\Sigma$ \cite{choquet,wald}.
 These fields are not free, they are subject to the Hamiltonian and momentum constraints, which---for the conventional choice of variables---are known to form a quasi-linear elliptic system \cite{Lichnerowicz,York0}.
 Nevertheless, whenever $\Sigma$ can be foliated by the level surfaces of a smooth function $\rho: \Sigma \rightarrow \mathbb{R}$, i.e.~by a one-parameter family of homologous two-surfaces $\mycal{S}_\rho$, for a suitably chosen set of dependent variables, the constraints happen to form a parabolic--hyperbolic system \cite{racz_constraints}.
+(The specific choice of the foliation used in the current studies along with graphical explanations of the intrinsic black hole characteristics is shown in Fig.~\ref{kocka} and will be discussed in detail in Section~\ref{sec:boundinival} below.)
 Indeed, using the scalar, vector and tensor projections